themejunkie/recent-posts-widget-extended/readme.txt

 `

 = Why so many !important in the css code? =
 I know it's not good but I have a good reason, the `!important` is to make sure the built-in style compatible with all themes.
-But if you don't like it, you can turn of the **Use Default Styles** and remove all custom css code int the ** Custom CSS** box then create your own style.
+But if you don't like it, you can turn of the **Use Default Styles** and remove all custom css code in the **Custom CSS** box then create your own style.

 = Available filters =
 Default arguments